Nepenthes chang: Description

 The tubulose upper pitchers are considerably larger than their terrestrial counterparts, measuring up to 25 cm in height by 3 cm in width.
 The wings, if present, are up to 1 mm wide, otherwise they are reduced to a pair of ridges.
 The pitcher mouth has an oblique insertion.
 The peristome of upper pitchers often has a slightly lobed outer margin and is uniform in width.
 The lid as well as other parts of the pitcher are similar to those found in terrestrial traps.
 Aerial pitchers have a lighter pigmentation than their lower counterparts, being light green on the outer surface.
 Red blotches may or may not be present on the waxy inner surface.
 The peristome is green throughout, while the lid may be entirely green or bear fine red stripes.

 Nepenthes chang has a racemose inflorescence.
 In male plants, it reaches 70 cm in length, of which the peduncle constitutes 35–50 cm and the rachis 17–22 cm.
 Around 30–130 flowers are borne on two-flowered partial peduncles measuring 1–3 mm in length, with pedicels 2–9 mm long.
 Some or all of the partial peduncles may bear a short bract (≤0.5 mm long) in their basal half.
 The androphore is up to 1.5 mm long and bears hairs for up to half of its length.
 Tepals are elliptic and up to 3 mm long by 1.5 mm wide.
 The tepals are green when newly opened, but later darken to orange or red.
 The female inflorescence differs markedly in structure from the male one, bearing flowers solitarily on ebracteate pedicels measuring 3–12 mm in length.
 It also differs in having a rachis that is 8–22 cm long and tepals that are always green.

 An indumentum of white or golden hairs (0.1–0.5 mm long) is present on all parts of the plant apart from the upper surface of the lamina.

 Like all pyrophytic Nepenthes from Indochina, N. chang has a well-developed rootstock.

 Ecology

-Nepenthes chang is known with certainty only from the Banthad Mountains of central Thailand, where it has been recorded from two localities: Khao Kuap and the island of Ko Chang.
+Nepenthes chang is known with certainty only from the Banthad Mountains of eastern Thailand, where it has been recorded from two localities: Khao Kuap and the island of Ko Chang.
 The species grows terrestrially on peaty soil in open, steep forest.
 It has an altitudinal distribution of 300–600 m above sea level.
 It is possible that its range extends into the nearby Cardamom Mountains of Cambodia.

 Nepenthes chang has no known natural hybrids.